sharmainec/tp/docs/DeveloperGuide.md

 * 1a.
 LingoGO! detects that the flashcard specified is invalid.
     * 1a1.
 LingoGO! informs user that their request is invalid.

-      Use case resumes from step 1.
+      Use case ends.

 * 2a.
 LingoGO! detects that incomplete/invalid information is provided for the flashcard to be added.
     * 2a1.
 LingoGO! informs user that their request is invalid.

-      Use case resumes from step 1.
+      Use case ends.

 * 2b.
 LingoGO! detects that the information provided will cause the edited flashcard to be a duplicate of a flashcard already present in the app.
     * 2b1.
 LingoGO! informs user that their request is invalid.

-      Use case resumes from step 1.
+      Use case ends.

 ### Use case: UC06 - Find flashcard(s)